StackExchange/dnscontrol/docs/writing-providers.md

 ## Step 6: Unit Test

-Make sure the unit tests all work.
-Please add unit tests for your code.
-We do not want 100% code coverage, but any complex algorithms should have tests.
+Make sure the existing unit tests work.
+Add unit tests for any complex algorithms in the new code.

+Run the unit tests with this command:

     cd dnscontrol
     go test ./...